Deer resistant plants – 20 flowers and shrubs that deer hate

-Discover the most beautiful deer resistant plants to keep your garden safe from local wildlife
+Discover an array of beautiful, deer resistant plants to keep your garden safe from local wildlife

 Deer resistant shrubs